dellisd/caribou-ice/README.md

 the [conda environment](environment.yml) (e.g. QGIS).
 All the most common platforms (Windows, Linux, macOS) are supported.

+### Dependencies

+The main packages used by this script are QGIS, scikit-image, numpy, gdal, and geopandas.
+See [environment.yml](environment.yml) for more detail.

 ## Inputs

 All paths passed to the script can either be absolute or relative paths.